-- You must be the person listed as the owner or current renter of the residence (if asking for housing payment assistance)
+- You must submit the latest mortgage statement or current lease and be the person listed as the owner or current renter of the residence (if asking for housing payment assistance)

-- You must be the one listed on the utility bill and address must match (if asking for utility payment assistance)
+- You must submit the latest utility billing statement and be the one listed on the utility bill and address must match (if asking for utility payment assistance)

-- You must identify and provide proof of a legitimate circumstance that led to you being unable to stay up to date on your bills (loss of spouse, loss of income, emergency medical/vehicular/other financial hardship, etc.)
+- You must identify and provide proof of a legitimate circumstance that led to you being unable to stay up to date on your bills.
+Examples can be found here: https://ccihomes.org/examplesrupa

 - You must not have received assistance from this program in the last 18 months from the date we helped you last